 Where the number of applications exceeds the intended number of admissions, places will be awarded using the criteria set out below, which will be applied in strict priority order:

 - Catholic looked after children and Catholic boys who have been adopted (or made subject to a child arrangements order or special guardianship order) immediately following having been looked after (in the care of the local authority).

-- Catholic siblings of current or past pupils of the school where they meet the criteria for practising Catholic boys outlined below.
+- Baptised Catholic siblings of current or past pupils of the school with a Certificate of Catholic Practice.

-- Catholic children of members of staff who are employed by the Governing Body and have been in post for at least two years, at the time of application; where they meet the criteria for Catholic boys outlined below.
+- Baptised Catholic children of members of staff who are employed by the Governing Body and have been in post for at least two years, at the time of application; with a Certificate of Catholic Practice.

-- Other Catholic boys with a certificate of Catholic practice.
+- Other Baptised Catholic boys with a Certificate of Catholic practice.

 - Other looked after male children and children who have been adopted (or made subject to ‘child arrangements orders or special guardianship orders) immediately following having been looked after (in the care of the local authority).

 - Non-Catholic children of members of staff who are employed by the Governing Body and have been in post for two years, at the time of application.

 - Boys of other faiths or none.